osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 }
 ```

-If a new type should be created with properties in addition to the ones shown above,
+If you need to create a new type created with properties in addition to the ones shown above,
 a reference to the base type can be added by simply specifying the base type's ``Id``.

 ```json